krallin/docker-elasticsearch/README.md

     docker run --volumes-from data -e USERNAME=aptible -e PASSPHRASE=pass -e DB=db quay.io/aptible/elasticsearch --initialize
     docker run --volumes-from data -P quay.io/aptible/elasticsearch

 The first command sets up a data container named `data` which will hold the configuration and data for the database.
-The second command creates an ElasticSearch instance with a username, passphrase and database name of your choice.
+The second command creates an Elasticsearch instance with a username, passphrase and database name of your choice.
 The third command starts the database server.

 ## Available Tags

-* `latest`: Currently Elasticsearch 1.5.2
+* `latest`: Currently Elasticsearch 2.2.0
+* `2.2`: Elasticsearch 2.2.0
 * `1.5`: Elasticsearch 1.5.2
 * `1.3`: Elasticsearch 1.3.2